District Mission Statement

 3. Legal action, when applicable.

 My child has my permission to access the internet under the supervision of his/her teacher.
-The account holder (and the parent/legal guardian of such account holder if he/she is under 18 years of age) understands that the school district does not have control over the content of the information available on the Internet.
+The account holder (and the parent/legal guardian of such an account holder if he/she is under 18 years of age) understands that the school district does not have control over the content of the information available on the Internet.
 Although there is a general filter, some internet sites may contain inappropriate or illegal material.
 The school district does not condone the use of such material in the school environment.
 However, parents/guardians of minors having user accounts should be aware of its existence.
 Students are educated to report problems to staff.

 Our school offers a number of co-curricular and extracurricular activities for students.
 Participation in such activities provides students with experience in building social relationships, developing interests in an academic area, and gaining an understanding of the responsibilities of good citizenship.
 Members of school sponsored clubs are representatives of the school district.
 DES students who participate in extracurricular activities are expected to conform to standards that meet or exceed those in the school district code of conduct.
 Please refer to the Clubs and Activities page for more information.